kivancozogul/dsa210-project/README.md

 - **Average three pointer attempts per year for each team**
 - **Average three pointer made per year for each team**
 - **Average points per game for each team**
+- **Average three pointer attempts by positions**

-### Research Question:
+### Research Questions:
-**Does the evolution of positional play (specifically the increase in 3-point attempts by all positions) correlate with higher total game scores over the NBA's history (1980-2025)?**
+**Does the evolution of positional play (specifically the increase in 3-point attempts by all positions) correlate with higher total game scores over the NBA's history (2010-2025)?**

+**Do 3 point shot attempts have correlation with higher game scores between 2010-2025?**

 ## Hypothesis Testing